open-telemetry/opentelemetry-specification/specification/library-guidelines.md

     Other vendor-specific exporters (exporters that implement vendor protocols) should not be included in language libraries and should be placed elsewhere (the exact approach for storing and maintaining vendor-specific exporters will be defined in the future).

-## OpenTelemetry client Generic Design
+## OpenTelemetry Client Generic Design

-Here is a generic design for a OpenTelemetry client (arrows indicate calls):
+Here is a generic design for an OpenTelemetry client (arrows indicate calls):

 ![OpenTelemetry client Design Diagram](../internal/img/library-design.png)